What is Matched Betting? An easy guide

 In matched betting, you always place two opposing bets.
 These are two different kinds of bet:

 Free bet: With this second part, just repeat the process from your qualifying bet, which means place another back bet and another lay bet.
-This time though, you’re using the free bet rather than your own money at the bookmaker.
+This time though, use the free bet rather than your own money at the bookmaker.
 And because of this, you’re able to extract some real money from the free bet.

 A quick step-by-step example of matched betting:

 Pick a bookmaker who’s offering a free bet like, ‘Bet £10, get £30 in free bets’.
 Deposit your money and place a back bet of £10 on Liverpool to win their next game.
-This is known as the qualifying bet.
+This is the qualifying bet.

 Next, place a lay bet (on Liverpool not to win) at a betting exchange.
 This is your matched bet.